jwlee07/TIL/git/200408-basic_git.md

    commit    Record changes to the repository
    push      Update remote refs along with associated objects
    clone     Clone a repository into a new directory
+   fetch     Download objects and refs from another repository pull      Fetch from and integrate with another repository or a local branch
 ```

 #### Create TIL (Remote Repositories)